Hemp Oil vs CBD Oil vs Cannabis Oil: The Showdown

-Industrial Hemp, on the other hand, is bred for it's tougher tensile strength and multi-purpose industrial use.
-It contains very little THC and does not cause a psychoactive effect when you consume it.
+Industrial Hemp, on the other hand, is bred for it's more robust tensile strength and multi-purpose industrial use.
+It contains minimal THC and does not cause a psychoactive effect when you consume it.

-Although Hemp contains very little THC, it does contain a higher concentration of a different cannabinoid; Cannabidiol (CBD).
+Although Hemp contains minimal THC, it does provide a higher concentration of a different cannabinoid, Cannabidiol (CBD).
 CBD is a different chemical compound found in the Cannabis plant that retains the properties found in Marijuana but does not cause any psychoactive effects.

 It is for this reason (and that of a more relaxed legal framework) that we are now seeing a surge in clinical research studying the effects of CBD on the human body.
 Or maybe it's the other way round!

-Whilst all the varieties of Cannabis sativa contain these cannabinoids to varying degrees based on how they're bred, it is the quantities of these distinct chemical properties in each that govern their usefulness for helpful properties.
+While all the varieties of Cannabis sativa contain these cannabinoids to varying degrees based on how they're bred, it is the quantities of these distinct chemical properties in each that govern their usefulness for desirable properties.